-A barn built by the boys and girls is stocked with many animals and fowl, which previously were merely something seen fleetingly in pastures as they rode in cars across the countryside.
+A barn built with many animals and fowl, which previously were merely something seen fleetingly in pastures as they rode in cars across the countryside.
 Now they know the foods the animals prefer, something about their market value and their habits.

-Frederick, John and Lucy Holley contributed a 22-pound pig which has eaten his weight in corn and grown to at least 60 pounds.
-The children weighed him daily for awhile until he became unwieldy.
-Now they guess his poundage.
+Frederick, John and Lucy Holliday contributed a 22-pound pig which has eaten his weight in corn and grown to at least 60 pounds.

+The children weighed him down for awhile until he became fat and now weighs 100 pounds.